Pioneer18/Bamazon--CLI-app/README.md

 <img src="https://media.giphy.com/media/mnqU3Rvv01RkY1eCvZ/giphy.gif" height="400" width="600">

-When the `products` table is refreshed in the database manager (Dbeaver), the updated stock quantities reflect the user's purchase order
+When the `products` table is refreshed in the database manager (Dbeaver), the updated stock quantities reflect the user's purchase order.
+In this case the customer purchased 250 units of item 5 and 375 units of item 10.
+The stock_quantity of item 5 dropped from 945 to 695, and the stock_quantity of item 10 droped from 1,000 to 625.

 <img src="https://media.giphy.com/media/oz5lXRmArozi1j323q/giphy.gif" height="400" width="600">